 - If external agencies are already involved at this stage, then they should also be invited to help decide on what appropriate interventions are needed to help meet outcomes for the child.
 The SENCo/setting manager should take the lead in coordinating further actions including preparation of the action plan and setting short-term targets. - Where there are significant emerging concerns (or an identified special educational need or disability) targeted action plans are formulated that relate to a clear set of expected outcomes and stretching targets. - 09.13b SEN support: Action plan, highlights areas in which a child is progressing well; areas in which some additional support might be needed and any areas where there is a concern that a child may have a developmental delay (which may indicate a special educational need or disability).
 It describes the activities and strategies the provider intends to adopt to address any issues or concerns. - Planned intervention should be based on the best possible evidence and have the required impact on progress with longer-term goals covering all aspects of learning and development and shorter-term targets meeting goals. - The plan should focus on the needs of the child, the true characteristics, preferences, and aspirations of the child and involvement of the parents with a clear set of targets and expected outcomes for the child.
-Effective planning at this stage should help parents and children express their needs, wishes, and goals: - focus on the child as an individual and not their SEN label Policies & Procedures for the EYFS 2024/25 (Early Years Alliance 2024)
+Effective planning at this stage should help parents and children express their needs, wishes, and goals: - focus on the child as an individual and not their SEN label - be easy for children to understand and use clear ordinary language and images, rather than professional jargon - highlight the child strengths and capacities - enable the child, and those who know them best, to say what they have done, what they are interested in and what outcomes they are seeking in the future - tailor support to the needs of the individual - organise assessments to minimise demands on families - bring together relevant professionals to discuss and agree together the overall approach - If the child fails to make progress and multi-agency support is sought, then it is at this point that Early Help/CAF assessment should be considered.